 To conduct a job safety analysis is an important obligation for companies to reduce the risk of injury in the workplace as well as to improve overall working conditions.
 Workplace safety is critical for both employers and employees and using a safety observation report checklist can help to spot potential hazards in the workplace.

 Companies that fail to take the necessary safety precautions run the risk of injuring workers, exposing themselves to bad publicity and potential litigation.
-Workers who take on tasks without being aware of the risks involved are putting themselves at potential risk.
+Workers who take on tasks without being aware of the risks are putting themselves at potential risk.
 One way for everyone to get around this is to conduct a job safety analysis for all tasks or departure processes.

 What is the purpose of a JSA?